Ukraine Arrests Zelenskyy's Ex-Chief of Staff in Money Laundering Case

 Yermak appeared in court on Tuesday as prosecutors sought his arrest.
 Prosecutors allege that Yermak funneled about 460 million Ukrainian hryvnias ($10.5m) into a high-end Dynasty housing complex in Kozyn, near Kyiv.
 Investigators suspect that funds used in the development may have originated from corruption at Energoatom, Ukraine's state nuclear energy company.

-The prosecution has asked the court to remand Yermak in custody, with bail set at 180 million Ukrainian hryvnias ($4m).
-According to Al Jazeera, prosecutors are seeking to impose a higher bail of about $5.4 million while they continue their investigation.
+The prosecution has asked the court to remand Yermak in custody, with bail set at 140 million Ukrainian hryvnias ($3.2 million).
+According to Al Jazeera and Reuters, prosecutors are seeking to impose a higher bail of about $5.4 million while they continue their investigation.
 Yermak denied the allegations, calling the suspicion notice groundless and suggesting it was provoked by public pressure.
 He stated that he owns only one apartment and one car.

 The case is part of a broader anticorruption operation dubbed 'Midas,' led by the National Anti-Corruption Bureau of Ukraine (NABU) and the Specialised Anti-Corruption Prosecutor's Office (SAPO).
 The operation was unveiled last November when Timur Mindich, a former business associate of Zelenskyy, was accused of orchestrating a $100m kickback scheme at Energaatom.
 Mindich has fled to Israel.